There is a growing community of women with PCOS confidently tracking their fertility with kegg.

 Given that PCOS presents differently among women, we have observed many different chart characteristics among kegg users with PCOS.

 Some women with PCOS have observed what appears to be multiple fertile valleys in their kegg data.
-In this example the user purposefully timed her trying to conceive efforts during the dips or valleys assuming these could be fertile valleys and attempts at ovulation.
+In this example the user purposefully timed her trying to conceive efforts during the dips or valleys assuming these valleys could be attempts at ovulation.
 A few days after her first valley and rise she found her trend line dropping again and decided to have sex on those days too just in case her first valley wasn’t successful in achieving ovulation.
 This was followed by an 11-day luteal phase.
 Her typical luteal phase is 11-12 days.
 If the first valley had been successful, her period would have come much sooner near cycle day 29, therefore this confirms the first attempt at ovulation was not successful.

 PCOS 2a: Unreliable LH results